Play Dough, Umbrellas, Light Boxes, and Early Learning Frameworks

 Alberta Education is responsible for Early Childhood Services (ECS).
 ECS are educational programs for children under the age of 6 and include Kindergarten, the year before Grade One, and educational programming for children as young as 2 years 8 months.

 Alberta Community and Social Services provide Family Support for Children with Disabilities, while Alberta Children’s Services is responsible for Parent Link Centres, Child Care, and licensed nurseries and preschool.
-These supports are provided in partnership with communities through programs offered by Family and Community Support Services.
+This support is provided in partnership with communities through programs offered by Family and Community Support Services.

 Alberta Health provides primary and preventative health care from the prenatal stage, through the early years and into adolescence and adulthood.